Background

 - “I self-referred to Multi-Agency Support Team and they bumped it up to social services.
 We got a social worker doing door visits.
 They were really good.
 A guy from the Council Inclusion and Attendance team has a monthly Zoom meeting with us to help her and I’ve got two other Autistic kids.
 He troubleshoots.
 I report any issues and he unblocks things, for example, he chases things up.”

-Visit the following page to stay up to date with the progress of the Sheffield Neurodevelopment Transformation programme and find ways to be a part of the programme.
+Visit the Children’s and Young People’s Wellbeing Delivery Group page to stay up to date with the progress of the Sheffield Neurodevelopment Transformation programme and find ways to be a part of the programme.